OliverMKing/AKS-Actions-Docs/README.md

 ### PR tests didn't run

 Ocasionally our tests don't run on a PR.
-You attempt to trigger them by closing then reopenig a PR.
+You attempt to trigger them by closing then reopening a PR.